 As one of the 6 stages of the construction project, your design phase will take on the challenge of getting monetary figures and drawings on how large the home will be, its shape and size, the number of rooms, how the rest of the space will be used, and so on.

 This phase allows you to determine exactly how it will be done and even what materials you’ll use.
-The colors of various materials you’ll use (interior and exterior) and the pricing of those materials.
+The colours of various materials you’ll use (interior and exterior) and the pricing of those materials.

 Common Challenges in design development